scriptify/-DEPRECATED-webaudio-effect-units-collection/README.md

 Effects for everyone!

 All effects of this collection are based on the [webaudio-effect-unit](https://github.com/scriptify/webaudio-effect-unit) module.
+If you want to gain a deeper knowledge on how you can use those effects, have a look at this repository.
 Here a list of all the effects included in this package:

 * Gain